lumaa-dev/lumaa-dev/README.md

   <sup>Developer with an empty head.</sup>
 </div></center>

 I have a website, but it's 🇫🇷 French for now: https://lumaa.brebond.com/
+and a "preview" website that is both in 🇫🇷 French and 🇺🇸 English here: https://lumaa-dev.github.io/

 ## Who am I?
 I am Lumaa, just a young independent French developer making random things.
 I also do [YouTube videos](https://youtube.com/@lumaa_dev) and [Twitch streams](https://twitch.tv/lumaa_dev) both in French.